Digital-Preservation-Coalition/bit-list/content/entries/non-current-hard-disk-technologies/index.en.md

 ---
 id: Mix9rQcsvr
 title: Non-current Hard Disk Technologies
-description: "Materials saved to storage devices with a variety of underlying magnetic or solid-state technologies that are hardwired into a computer that is no longer under warranty or supported: typically, hard disks more than five years old."
+description: 'Materials saved to storage devices with a variety of underlying magnetic or solid-state technologies that are hardwired into a computer that is no longer under warranty or supported: typically, hard disks more than five years old.'
 examples: Disks installed into computers or servers that are more than five years old, or out of warranty
 categories:
   - Integrated Storage
 threats: